Are you a first-timer with Kanbanize? This guide will assist you to get started quickly in just 6 steps.

 STEP 1: Set up your Dashboard

-The Dashboard is the entry point of your account and the place where all your projects and boards are located.
+The Dashboard is the entry point of your account.
+This is the place where all your Workspaces and boards are located.

-To create a new Project -> click on the Retractable menu (the plus icon on the bottom right corner of the Dashboard) -> select "Add Project".
+To create a new Workspace-> click the Retractable menu (4) -> select "Add Workspace".

 2. The Kanban board is the tool for mapping and visualizing each step of your process in the flow.
-To create a board use the "Add Board" icon to the right of the project name.
-There is no limit for the number of boards you can create under a Project.
+To create a board use the "Add Board" icon to the right of the Workspace name.
+There is no limit for the number of boards you can create under a Workspace.